 - Cauliflower: this can minimally impact the flavor a bit more than zucchini, but definitely makes the smoothie taste fluffier.

-- Sweet Peas: peas are more of a starchier vegetable, but they often lend a subtle sweetness and contain more protein than other vegetables.
-This can be an exceptionally great option for kids!
+- Sweet Peas: peas are more of a starchier vegetable, but they offer more protein and fiber than many other vegetables.
+This can be a great option for kids!

 - Carrots: I like shredding carrots and adding to smoothies/ prepped smoothie bags.
 The natural sweetness of carrots goes well with many smoothies, and I love the flavors with mango and citrus.